Alpine Start Review

 We reckon that instant coffee isn't anyone's first choice, but sometimes it's required to get caffeinated on the move.
-Alpine Start is a small company, feel-good choice that, while still tasting like instant coffee, is decent.
+Alpine Start didn't blow us away, but it's decent.

 Open packet, pour into vessel, add water.
 Done!
 Can't get simpler than that.
 You don't even have to heat the water up first.

 Instant coffee is weird, let's face it.
 Alpine Start's mission is to make a version that tastes good, but when compared to freshly brewed coffee, there's just no way it can measure up.
 However, when tiny packets are literally the only option you have then, by golly, they sure can taste good.
-We found this one about on par with the Starbucks VIA.
-When brewed with hot water we didn't like it as much as the Starbucks Veranda Blend, but when brewed with cold/cool water it was noticeably better.
+We found this one about on par with the Starbucks VIA and decidedly not as good as First Ascent.
+We did like it more when brewed with cold water than hot though.

 Ease of Use